samus-io/tablab-steps/steps/eawGbgieNmNXTfzydp85TQaM5YCqSnMrVyc/en/README.md

 * Code branch protection is a security feature in version control systems like Git that allows repository administrators to enforce rules and restrictions on specific branches.
 These rules help maintain code quality, prevent accidental changes, and ensure that only authorized users can make modifications to protected branches.
 * Git hosting platforms such as GitHub allows users to create branch protection rules in repositories for individual branches or for all branches.
 * Here's how to ensure code branch protection:
-  * Access the settings page of your repository in your version control platform (e.g., GitHub, GitLab).
+  1. Access the settings page of your repository in your version control platform (e.g., GitHub, GitLab).
-  * Look for the branch protection or branch settings section within the repository settings menu.
+  1. Look for the branch protection or branch settings section within the repository settings menu.
-  * Choose the branches you want to protect, typically main branches like "main" as well as any other critical branches used for production releases or long-term development.
+  1. Choose the branches that are protect, typically main branches like **main** as well as any other critical branches used for production releases or long-term development.
-  * Enable branch protection for the selected branches by toggling the appropriate settings or checkboxes.
+  1. Enable branch protection for the selected branches by toggling the appropriate settings or checkboxes.
-  * Define the specific rules and restrictions you want to enforce for protected branches.
+  1. Define the specific rules and restrictions to enforce for protected branches.
 Common protection rules include:
       * Require pull request reviews before merging.
       * Require status checks to pass before merging (e.g., automated tests, code analysis).
       * Require a minimum number of approving reviews before merging.
       * Restrict who can push to the branch (e.g., specific users, teams, or administrators).
       * Require signed commits or commit message templates.
-  * Once you've configured the branch protection rules, save your changes to apply them to the repository.
+  1. Once branch protection rules are configured , save the changes to apply them to the repository.
-  * Test the branch protection settings by attempting to push changes directly to a protected branch or merge a pull request that doesn't meet the specified criteria.
+  1. Test the branch protection settings by attempting to push changes directly to a protected branch or merge a pull request that doesn't meet the specified criteria.
 Monitor the repository's activity and review any notifications or alerts related to branch protection violations.

 ## Ensure commit signing

 * Commit signing in Git is a process of digitally signing commits to ensure their authenticity and integrity.
-* When you sign a commit, you attach a cryptographic signature to it using your GPG (GNU Privacy Guard) key.
-This signature verifies that the commit was made by you and has not been altered since it was signed.
+* When author signs a commit, a cryptographic signature is attached to it using your GPG (GNU Privacy Guard) key.
+This signature verifies that the commit was made by author and has not been altered since it was signed.
 * Ensuring commit signing in Git platforms offers several benefits in terms of:
-  * **Data Integrity:** Commit signing provides cryptographic verification that commits have not been tampered with, ensuring the integrity of the codebase.
+  * **Data Integrity:** commit signing provides cryptographic verification that commits have not been tampered with, ensuring the integrity of the codebase.
-  * **Authentication:** Commit signing verifies the identity of the author, helping to prevent unauthorized or spoofed commits.
+  * **Authentication:** commit signing verifies the identity of the author, helping to prevent unauthorized or spoofed commits.
-  * **Non-Repudiation:** Signed commits cannot be denied by their author, providing a clear audit trail and accountability for code changes.
+  * **Non-Repudiation:** signed commits cannot be denied by their author, providing a clear audit trail and accountability for code changes.
-  * **Trustworthiness:** Signed commits build trust among collaborators and contributors, especially in open-source projects or distributed teams.
+  * **Trustworthiness:** signed commits build trust among collaborators and contributors, especially in open-source projects or distributed teams.

 ## Regularly scan your repos